VidCRAFT3: Camera, Object, and Lighting Control for Image-to-Video Generation: Method

-\textbf{Camera Motion Control Dataset.} We construct this dataset from RealEstate10K \cite{zhou2018stereo}, curating 62,000 clips with smooth camera trajectories.
+We construct this dataset from RealEstate10K~\cite{zhou2018stereo}, curating 62,000 clips with smooth camera trajectories.
 As shown in Fig.~\ref{fig:realestate10k_pipeline}, for each clip, we take the first frame as the reference image, use DUSt3R to reconstruct a globally aligned 3D point cloud, and render the point cloud along the ground-truth camera trajectory to produce geometry-aware renderings.
-Since RealEstate10K lacks captions, we uniformly sample 4 frames from each clip and use Qwen2-VL-7B-Instruct \cite{Qwen2VL} to generate a clip-level caption.
-Although RealEstate10K is predominantly indoors, the collected clips cover diverse camera motions, providing rich supervision for fine-grained camera control.
+Since RealEstate10K lacks captions, we uniformly sample 4 frames from each clip and use Qwen2-VL-7B-Instruct~\cite{Qwen2VL} to generate a clip-level caption.
+Although RealEstate10K is predominantly indoor, the collected clips cover diverse camera motions, providing rich supervision for fine-grained camera control.